gordielachance/wp-soundsystem/readme.txt

 * improved wpsstm_get_subtrack_ids() and WP_SoundSystem_Subtrack::get_parent_ids()

 = 0.9.6 =

 * Changed how subtracks are stored : now we store an array of subtrack IDs in the tracklist post; while before we were saving the tracklist ID in each track.
-* 'Hide subtracks' filter now works - still some work to do on this
+* Hide subtracks' filter now works - still some work to do on this

 = 0.9.5 =